Languages given by Finite Automata over the Unary Alphabet: Unambiguous Finite Automata and their Algorithmic Properties

-\begin{proof} (a) First check if the states of the stem are all accepting, which can clearly be done in LOGSPACE by automata walkthrough - pointers needed $O(\log n)$ memory to track positions in the UFA.
-Then one walks through each cycle and counts the number $i_k$ of accepting states and the length $j_k$ of the cycle.
-Now the UFA accepts all words, that is, is universal iff $\sum_k i_k/j_k = 1$.
-The proof starts by initially showing how to do this without being careful about space, but later it is shown how the computation can be modified to be done in LOGSPACE.
+\begin{proof} (a) In the given UFA, first check if the states of the stem are all accepting, which can clearly be done in \textbf{LOGSPACE}, as $O(\log n)$ memory is enough to track positions in the UFA.

+Now, suppose the $k$-th cycle has $i_k$ accepting states and length $j_k$.
+Then, the UFA accepts all words, that is, is universal iff $\sum_k i_k/j_k = 1$ (as each word is accepted in one and only one cycle).
+The following proof first gives an algorithm on how to check this without being careful about time and space.
+Later the algorithm is modified to do it in the required space and time bounds.
+For ease of notation, assume that all the cycle lengths are different. (as same length cycles can be combined).
+This is done only for the analysis of the algorithm without the space/time bound.
+This assumption is not needed for the space/time bounded algorithm given later.

-As the computation with rational numbers might be prone to rounding, one first normalises to one common denominator, namely $p = \prod_k j_k$ and furthermore computes $s = \sum_k i_k \cdot \prod_{h \neq k} j_k$.
+As the computation with rational numbers might be prone to rounding, one first normalises to one common denominator, namely $p = \prod_k j_k$ and furthermore computes $s = \sum_k i_k \cdot \prod_{h \neq k} j_h$.
 Now the above equality $\sum_k i_k/j_k = 1$ holds iff $s = p$.

-The values of $s$ and $p$ can be computed iteratively by the following algorithm, note that there are at most $n$ cycles and each time a cycle is processed, the corresponding values $i_k$ and $j_k$ can be established by an automata walk-through.
-So the loop is as follows: \begin{enumerate} \item Initialise $s=0$ and $p=1$; \item For each $k$ do begin find $i_k$ and $j_k$; update $s = (s \cdot j_k)+i_k \cdot p$; $p = p \cdot j_k$ endfor; \item if $s = p$ then accept else reject. \end{enumerate} In this algorithm, only the variables $p$ and $s$ need more space than $O(\log n)$; the other variables are all pointers or numbers between $0$ and $n$ which can be stored in $O(\log n)$ space.
+The values of $s$ and $p$ can be computed iteratively by the following algorithm.
+Note that there are at most $n$ cycles and each time a cycle is processed in the input UFA, the corresponding values $i_k$ and $j_k$ can be established.
+So the algorithm is as follows: \begin{enumerate} \item Initialise $s=0$ and $p=1$. \item For each $k$ do Begin \begin{quotation} Find $i_k$ and $j_k$ of the corresponding cycle. \\ Update $s = (s \cdot j_k)+(i_k \cdot p)$ and $p = p \cdot j_k$. \end{quotation} End (For). \item If $s = p$, then accept else reject. \end{enumerate}